rivasiker/PhaseTypeR/paper/paper.md

 [6,] -0.0079  0.1328 -0.0346 -0.0275 -0.0230  0.1310 -0.0159
 [7,]  0.1384 -0.0356 -0.0267 -0.0216 -0.0183 -0.0159  0.1224
 ```

+This yields the same variance-covariance matrix as in theorem 2.2 in [@Durrett2008] without the need for analytical derivations.

 # Example 2: the coalescent with recombination